ykotseruba/JAAD_behavior/README.md

 In JAAD dataset we identified 686 pedestrians that interact or may potentially interact with the driver.
 For these pedestrians, in addition to bounding boxes, we provide timestamped behavioral data, behavior attribues as well as scene attributes for each frame.

 ## Behavioral annotations
 This data is produced using BORIS 2 (http://www.boris.unito.it) - event logging software for video observations.
-We provide both the BORIS files in the original tsv text format and xml...
+We provide both the BORIS files in the original tsv text format and xml format.

 Each file contains the name of the video file (e.g. video_0001.mp4), independent variables and timestamped observations.
 The following types of tags and their possible values are defined for each video: